Log Cabin Lighting

 Common Mistakes to Avoid

-• Avoid using overly bright lights everywhere.
-It can make the cabin feel sterile.
+- Avoid using overly bright lights everywhere.
+It makes the cabin feel sterile instead of cozy.

-• Don’t ignore the importance of layered lighting.
-Multiple light sources create a cohesive look.
+- Don’t ignore layered lighting.
+Multiple light sources create a cohesive, well-thought-out look.

-• Stay consistent with your style.
-Mixing too many types of fixtures can look chaotic.
+- Stay consistent with your style.
+Mixing too many fixture types looks chaotic rather than eclectic.

 Maintenance Tips

-• Clean fixtures and bulbs regularly.
-Dust can reduce light output.
+- Clean fixtures and bulbs regularly.
+Dust significantly reduces light output.

-• Check outdoor lights after storms.
-Ensure they are functioning properly.
+- Check outdoor lights after storms.
+Make sure they’re still functioning properly.

 Safety Considerations